OnlyLys/Leaper/README.md

 If there are multiple nested pairs, a single leap command will only jump out of the nearest one.

-When there is line of sight, this keybinding is lower in priority than accepting suggestions and overwriting active text selection, but is higher priority than jumping to next tabstop.
+This keybinding is lower in priority than accepting suggestions and overwriting active text selection, but is higher priority than jumping to next tabstop.

-### `Escape` - Clear Tracked Pairs
+### `Shift` + `Escape` - Escape Leaper Mode

 Clear the list of pairs that are being tracked by the extension.

-This keybinding is lower in priority than closing hover tooltips (like suggestion and parameter hints), cancelling text selection and leaving snippet mode.
+This keybinding is higher in priority than closing hover tooltips (like suggestion and parameter hints), cancelling text selection and leaving snippet mode.

 ## Extension Contributions